 Family finances should not prevent a qualified student from applying to Summer College.
 Financial aid may be available for the primary costs listed above.
 No financial aid will be available for the secondary costs.
-Every student must pay the Summer College registration fee after being accepted (a financial aid offer is provided before this money is due).
-Financial aid or scholarships are not stackable.
-The larger financial aid amount will be used toward program costs.
+Every student must pay the Summer College registration fee after acceptance.
+Financial aid or scholarships are not stackable, if multiple awards are available, the larger award will be applied toward the program costs.

 There are three types of financial aid available to Summer College participants: ACT/SAT scholarships, first generation scholars aid, and need-based aid.
 Need-based financial aid is based on the parent/guardian income tax return as well as the student's achievements.
-Students interested in need-based and first generation scholars aid should complete the financial aid form after applying for admission.
+Students interested in need-based and first generation scholars aid should complete the financial aid form and return required documents (latest tax return and personal statement) after applying for admission.

 ACT/SAT scholarships are awarded based on standardized test scores (see chart below).
 Students must take the ACT or SAT and have their scores on their high school transcripts (or send a copy of their official score report to our office) in order to receive an ACT/SAT scholarship.
 Students eligible for an ACT/SAT scholarship are not required to complete the financial aid application unless seeking additional need-based aid.

 |ACT Scores||SAT Scores*||Scholarship Award|

 |33-36||1490-1600||$2,000 off program costs|

 *Only Math and Verbal sections will be considered for scholarships on the SAT.

 Note: Official scores must be received before the first day of the program in order to receive an ACT/SAT scholarship.

 Limited funding is available for first-generation students from the Mississippi Delta.
 This fund is reserved to help students who are the first in their family to attend a college or university.
 Students interested in first generation scholars aid should complete the financial aid form after applying for admission.
 This funding is highly competitive.